 Many years ago there was some truth in this, as at that time email was largely filtered based on content.
 However, the biggest spam filtering factor now is reputation, which itself is heavily based on spam complaints.
 Content is now only likely to get you filtered to junk if your reputation is weak.

-So go ahead and use free and other sales trigger words and even put free in upper case too.
-Keep an eye on the inbox placement and if you see a problem then cut back on the sales words and resolve your underlying reputation issue.
+So go ahead and use 'free' and other sales trigger words, and even put free in upper case too.
+Keep an eye on the inbox placement - if you see a problem, cut back on the sales words and resolve your underlying reputation issue.

 Myth 4: Judge subject lines by the open rate